QuickNS/aad-authorize-third-party/Readme.md

 - an `admin application` that wants to retrieve files from another entity as part of an automated process
 - any other scenario where we want to allow a particular identity to access data from multiple entities.

 The problem here is that the token presented has no connection to the resources being accessed.
-That means that the API needs to do some additional work to validate this request and make sure it's not trying to retrieve unauthorized resources from a different client entity.
+That means that the API needs to do some additional work to validate this request and make sure it's not trying to retrieve unauthorized resources from a different customer.

 < add some diagram >